-Warm-up into Involution with a shuttle 85% of the way up to the top and a quick run up Widdershins a mellow gentle climbing track, than shuttle back up to the very top to do Involution again, with 500m of vertical descent in almost 4kms of riding these is a fun trail without high consequences, and the added advantage of being rideable even when quite wet.
+Warm-up into Involution with a shuttle 85% of the way up to the top and a quick run up Widdershins, a gentle climbing track that takes you to the very top of Involution.
+With 500m of vertical descent in almost 4kms of riding this is a fun trail that most intermediate riders can achieve, and it has an added advantage of being rideable even when quite wet.
 Here is a small preview video of the top part of Involution on one of the Gravity Nelson rental/demo ebikes:

 Now that you are warmed up, and providing Involution wasn’t too difficult it is time to head over to Fringed Hill and drive up to the very top for epic views across Nelson Bays and to the start of Te Ara Koa, with 700m of vertical descent over 5kms of hand built trail, this ride is EPIC, solid grade 4 the whole way with perhaps one or two “above grade” features that can be walked and are well sign-posted.
 At the end of the run make a decision about whether you want to do that one again, or have a bit of a chat about whether you want to finish off with something else at around this level (trails like Wiggles-Waggles, Mr Chompa and Loam Ranger are all good options), or whether its time to hit cruise control and tackle some shorter easier runs in Codgers, like Firball.
 You can check out some of these trails in the video below from a scouting run on one of our rental Ebikes: